decretist/Dissertation/Chapter3/chapter3.md

 (Gratian 0), whose harmonization of the canons was authoritative for them.

 [^23]: See @kuttner_father_1941.
-Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
-See also @luscombe_abelard_1969;
-and @winroth_where_2013, 111.
+Gratian implemented the hermeneutical program for harmonizing apparently discordant canons outlined in Ivo of Chartres's *Prologue*.
+Kuttner argues, though, that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original form: scholastic theology inherited the program from Ivo, Gratian inherited it in modified form from scholastic theology.
+See also @luscombe_abelard_1969; and @winroth_where_2013, 111.

 [^25]: Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor. @noonan_gratian_1979, 148; but